Norton Clapp: Civic service and community builder and investor

 In 1949 he was a founder of the Medina Foundation, which provides charitable grants in the greater Puget Sound area.

 He was named to the Trustees of University of Chicago in 1957 and was named a Life Trustee in 1970.

 In 1961 he joined Bagley Wright, contractor Howard S. Wright, architect John Graham, and financier Ned Skinner as investors in the Pentagram Corporation which was to build and own the Space Needle for the 1962 World's Fair.
 He continued his ownership until 1977 when he sold out his interests to Howard Wright.

 Scouting

 Clapp was a member of the National Executive Board of the Boy Scouts of America for several decades.
 In 1963 he donated the land around Mount Baldy, New Mexico to the Scouts, and this property was added to Philmont Scout Ranch.
 From 1971 to 1973, he served as national president of the BSA.

 Personal life

 Clapp married several times and had many children, including three sons whom he outlived.
 His second wife Evelyn and stepdaughter Gail Gardner were killed in an airplane crash near Santa Barbara, California, in 1951.
-Evelyn's son Booth Gardner would go on to serve as Governor of Washington from 1985 to 1993.
-Clapp contributed $91,000 to his first gubernatorial campaign.
+Evelyn's son Booth Gardner was the state's governor from 1985 to 1993, and Clapp contributed $91,000 to his first gubernatorial campaign.

 He married his son Jim's ex-wife Jacquie in 1984.
-When he died at his home in Medina, Washington, on April 22, 1995, Clapp's fortune was estimated at $450 million by Forbes.
+When he died at his Medina home on April 22, 1995, Clapp's fortune was estimated at $450 million by Forbes.